barumau/pandunia/engli/eske_i_jawabe.md

 #### Why the last vowel of words is sometimes different in Pandunia than in language X?

-In Pandunia, words consist of a stem and one or more suffixes.
-A suffix is a part of word that belongs to the end.
-The final vowel of a word has a grammatical meaning in Pandunia.
-That's the basic reason why the final vowels are sometimes different in Pandunia than in other languages.

-The second reason is that Pandunia borrows words from many languages, and often those languages don't agree about the final vowel.
+The main reason is that Pandunia borrows words from many languages, and often those languages don't agree about the final vowel.
 For example the word **supe** (_soup_) ends in -a in Spanish _sopa_, in -u in Japanese スープ or _sūpu_,